neelchoudhary/chainalysis-crypto-tracker/README.md

 ## Questionnaire:
 ##### 1. Are there any sub-optimal choices( or short cuts taken due to limited time ) in your implementation?
 I would split the flask server into two separate services.
 One two handle getting crypto data from the exchange APIs, and the other to handle processing and the data & sending the best buy / best sell data to the frontend.
-Also, I would prefer to use websockets to stream data from Coinbase & Binance instead of polling them every X seconds.
+Also, I would prefer to use websockets to stream data from Coinbase & Binance instead of polling them every 2 seconds.
+Lastly, if I had more time, I would have used Go for its performance & low latency benefits.

 ##### 2. Is any part of it over-designed? ( It is fine to over-design to showcase your skills as long as you are clear about it)
 I designed the server to make it easy to add additional cryptocurrencies & additional exchanges by using object oriented design.